LZafirus/JavaAnimalGarden/README.md

 During moving animals we shall receive communication from which position to which position we moved.

-After exiting of program, all data shall be saved in files: animals.txt and users.txt - NOT DONE.
+After exiting of program, all data shall be saved in files: animals.txt and users.txt.

 After running program again, all data shall be loaded from above files. - NOT DONE.